RP2.3-06 Risk Governance for Procurement in Future Fuels

 For the speedy development of a future fuels sector in Australia, it is important that early projects are successfully executed.
 A key issue for all major infrastructure projects is successful supply chain management.
 This research project aims to support risk management in procurement in the context of future fuels.
 The central research questions are:

-The following research activities are being carried out to develop recommendations and practical guidance for member companies involved in development of pipelines, hydrogen generation and storage, production of biogas and renewable power generation:
+The following research activities were carried out to develop recommendations and practical guidance for member companies involved in development of pipelines, hydrogen generation and storage, production of biogas and renewable power generation:

 The intended outcomes from this project are an understanding of critical gateway points in the procurement process and the practices that can be implemented to improve risk governance in the gas pipeline sector.
 These aims will be achieved by development of a risk governance framework for procurement of materials, equipment and services particularly in the context of future fuels projects.